1918

 Dec 13th Thurs

-Sqdn in the evening, having waited in Bethune all day.
-Went to
+Arrived at Sqdn in the evening, having waited in Bethune all day.
+Went to ‘C’ Flt mess.

 Dec 14th Fri

-posted to A Flight.
+Reported and posted to ‘A’ Flight.
 Just had a look around the aerodrome.

 Dec 16th Sun